 How to add ‘HTTP Request Defaults’?

-You can follow below steps to add HTTP Request Defaults:
+You can follow the below steps to add HTTP Request Defaults:

 - Select the ‘Test Plan‘ node